StevenBlack/vocab/million-dollar-words.md

 ### venial
-Contrary to popular misuse, a venial sin is one that can be pardoned, overlooked or forgiven.
-Distinguish from venal (see above), which is the Hall of Fame as far as sins go.
+Pardonable.
+A venial sin is one that can be pardoned, overlooked or forgiven.

 ### veracity